Skip to main content

 For detailed information about the Apinizer Management API, refer to the API Overview documentation.

-Adapting the Pipeline for Your Own Use
+Adapting the Pipeline to Your Own Setup

 This example scenario is designed for an API running on Kubernetes.
 To adapt it to your own infrastructure: